VisualFP/docs/SA/design_concept/content/poc/ui.typ

 ) <ui-view-haskell>

 == Implementation
-The UI implementation consists of an Electron.js app hosting a Threepenny UI.
+The #ac("UI") implementation consists of an Electron.js app hosting a Threepenny #ac("UI").
-The Electron app is packaged with an executable of the Threepenny UI and all UI related static files, i.e. #ac("CSS") & JavaScript files.
+The Electron app is packaged with an executable of the Threepenny #ac("UI") and all #ac("UI") related static files, i.e. #ac("CSS") & JavaScript files.
-When starting the Threepenny UI, the Electron app passes a usable port for the local web-server and the file path to the static UI files to the Threepenny UI.
+When starting the Threepenny #ac("UI"), the Electron app passes a usable port for the local web-server and the file path to the static #ac("UI") files to the Threepenny #ac("UI").

-The function editor is the biggest part of the Threepenny UI and has two main responsibilities:
+The function editor is the biggest part of the Threepenny #ac("UI") and has two main responsibilities:
 - Rendering of function value blocks
 - Reacting to value block drop events